Lab-Grown Diamonds vs Natural in 2026: The Market Just Shifted

 The Price Free-Fall Is Over

-Graph titled "The Diamond Price Divergence (2020-2026)" showing natural diamond prices rising while lab-grown prices fall, widening the gap.
+Graph showing natural diamond prices rising while lab-grown prices fall, widening the gap.

 Close-up of a dark-skinned hand with manicured nails wearing a sparkling cushion-cut diamond engagement ring, resting on beige fabric.